2nd Lieutenant Ralph Oscar Gladstone

 As a youngster, Ralph Oscar was an active member in the Keighley Scouting Community and contributed in a ground-breaking way.
 In his obituary; which was published in the Keighlian Magazine; it stated that he “founded the Kildwick Boy Scouts” based at Kildwick Church.
 No doubt this involvement in the scouting movement allowed him to excel in practical aspects, which allowed him to become successful in his career as an electrical engineer.
 Furthermore, his many years spent in the local Territorial Army undoubtedly led to his decision to enlist when war broke out.

 Ralph Oscar attended Keighley Boys’ Grammar School from 1902 – 1905.
 He was exceptionally good at mechanics and passed through the Keighley Technical College (Keighley Trade School) studying mechanical and electrical engineering.
-He served a successful apprenticeship with the Keighley Electrical Company and became employed by The British Thompson Houston Company, which saw him travelling the continent erecting new plant.
+He served a successful apprenticeship with the Keighley Electrical Company and became employed by The British Thomson Houston Company, which saw him travelling the continent erecting new plant.
 At the outbreak of war he was in Seville, Spain, laying electrical plant in a sulphur mine.

-War Contribution:
+War Service:

-Ralph may have led a very short life, however it was extremely interesting, his personal contribution and the events that occurred during his service is one that could appear in a blockbuster film.
-The Keighlian Magazine described Gladstone’s turbulent war efforts in the following article after his tragic death in 1917, “ At the outbreak of War he joined the Army as a Sapper in the Royal Monmouth Royal Engineers, and crossed to France in November, 1914.
-He spent Christmas, 1914, in the trenches before Ypres, and when the Canadians made their brilliant stand at that place, Ralph Gladstone was engaged in helping to keep a bridge intact across the Ypres Canal.
-A body of Germans broke through the lines and managed to reach the bridge, where they were met by the Engineers armed with spades and any tools they could find.
 During the unequal hand-to-hand combat Ralph Gladstone, armed only with an entrenching tool received a bayonet thrust in the chest which put him out of action for some time.
 Shortly after his return to the firing line he suffered from concussion caused by the bursting of a shell at the door of his dug-out and was afterwards wounded whilst mending barbed-wire entanglements.
 After spending some months in hospital he returned to Monmouth as Sergeant and Instructor in bayonet practice.
 He returned to France and was promoted to the position of acting Sergeant-Major.
 In January, 1917, he returned to England to take up a Commission in the Royal Engineers and went back as an Officer to Ypres, where, on November 3rd, 1917, he was killed by a shell within half a mile of the place where he had fought so bravely in the great battle of Ypres in 1914”.

 It seems that Ralph was not only brave but truly committed to the war efforts, returning to service several times in order to train others as well as fight on the front lines after surviving horrific injuries.
 It is surprising and shocking to discover that he was only awarded the British War Medal and Victory Medal and the 1914-1915 Star, seemingly very eligible and deserving of far higher military awards.